Super-resolution reconstruction of turbulent flows from a single Lagrangian trajectory: Flow field reconstruction in Rayleigh--B e nard convection

 \subsection{Migration of self-propelling agents}

 Using the simulated flow field, we trained the self-propelling agents via reinforcement learning to generate $n_{\text{traj}} = 100$ trajectories, following the same navigation protocol as described in the cylinder wake case (see \S~\ref{sec:cylinder}).
 The resulting trajectories are shown in figure \ref{fig_smart_particle_trajs_RB}.
-Agents are initialized in a designated region near the left-lower corner of the domain.
-They are initialized, advected upward by the ascending hot plumes, traverse the bulk of the convection cell, and subsequently descend along the cold plumes near the cell centre, eventually accumulating in a terminal region near the upper-right corner.
-These trajectory patterns are consistent with previous findings in a $\Gamma = 2$ RB convection system \citep{xu2022migration}, which highlight the agents' ability to actively exploit thermal structures in the environment for efficient navigation \citep{akos2010soaring,shepard2025might}.
+Agents are initialised in a designated region near the lower-left corner of the domain.
+They are initialised, advected upward by the ascending hot plumes, traverse the bulk of the convection cell and subsequently descend along the cold plumes near the cell centre, eventually accumulating in a terminal region near the upper-right corner.
+These trajectory patterns are consistent with previous findings in a $\Gamma = 2$ convection system \citep{xu2022migration}, which highlight the agents' ability to actively exploit thermal structures in the environment for efficient navigation \citep{akos2010soaring,shepard2025might}.